Institutional Act Number Five

 Institutional Acts were not subject to judicial review, and superseded both the previous 1946 constitution and the 1967 constitution enacted by the regime.
 By suspending habeas corpus, the AI-5 enabled human rights abuses by the regime.

 Sometimes called o golpe dentro do golpe ('the coup within the coup'), the AI-5 was the most impactful of all Institutional Acts.
 Written by Minister of Justice Luís Antônio da Gama e Silva, it was a response to reactions against the regime, such as a demonstration by over fifty thousand people in Rio de Janeiro protesting the murder of student Edson Luís de Lima Souto by a member of the state Military Police, the March of the One Hundred Thousand, and the denial by the Chamber of Deputies of authorization to prosecute Congressman Márcio Moreira Alves, who had called Brazilians to boycott the 7 September Independence Day celebrations.
 It also aimed to consolidate the ambitions of a hardline faction within the regime which was unwilling to relinquish power in the foreseeable future.

 Preliminary meeting

-A classified meeting held in December 1968 by the military regime's cabinet discussing the introduction of AI-5, discussing legalised torture, etc., was recorded; the recording only came to light decades later.
+A classified meeting held in December 1968 by the military regime's cabinet discussing the introduction of AI-5, discussing legalised torture, etc., was recorded, although the recording only came to light decades later.
 João Pedro Bim made a documentary film, A Portas Fechadas (Behind Closed Doors), in 2023 contrasting propaganda newsreels of the time with the recording to reveal the covert machinations of the dictatorship.